-In all cases you need to submit a PDF write-up, with histograms or figures plotted.
+In all cases you need to tell me how much longer you'll be at UCI (ie., if you're an undegrad senior and this is your last quarter... we need to find something short for you to do--not always easy), submit a PDF write-up, with histograms or figures plotted.
 I don't need your code.
 I want to see your write-up including a description of you did, and why, and your results with commentary.
 THIS IS JUST AS MUCH A TEST OF YOUR COMMUNICATION SKILLS AS CODING.
 Doing research requires critical thinking and the ability to explain your rationale for what you did AND WHY.
 Without that your code or blind results are worthless.

 I have several projects running.
-Three of them are described in the PowerPoint presentation here.
 You only need to do ONE of the below challenges, depending upon which project you're interested in working on.
 You need to do the task, and then write it up nicely, with graphs or plots to illustrate your answer.
 You should be able to do the task within about a week at most, but the answer has to be GOOD.
 If you hand in a GOOD solution later, that's better than a crappy solution earlier.
 In other words, a good solution is required, but faster is better than slower.

 Let me know if there are any ambiguities, but your job is to do this task with as little supervision from me as is possible.

 The left side shows frames from a real video of a growing bacterial colony; the right frame shows our algorithm tracking the growth and motion of each individual bacterium during its whole life cycle from being born, moving, growing, to splitting into two daughter cells.
 Biologists need to track cells in video frames for many purposes, including tracking the growth of cancer cells, learning about the growth of embryos, learning how bacteria move, learning how genetic changes to a cell result in functional changes during it's lifetime... it's a huge research area.
 Although there already exist several cell tracking algorithms out there, we are working on a novel approach that seems to have several advantages.
 In order to join this project, your task is to take the above animated GIF, and automatically estimate the number of bacteria in each of the frames, and produce a text file whose only output is one integer per line, representing the count, and the number of lines should equal the number of frames.
-You only need to use one of the two sides; I'd recommend you use the right side (red lines on an otherwise black and grey image are easy to isolate.)
-You can use any language you want, and any method you want, as long as it's automatic.
+You only need to use one of the two sides.
+You can use any language you want, and any method you want, as long as it's automatic, and you wrote it yourself (cite any references you use).
 Describe your algorithm and the output, and send your PDF write-up to me by email.
-Extra work for grad students: You must create two algorithms, one that can handle each side of the above image.
+Extra work for those who already have an undergrad degree: You must create two algorithms, one that can handle each side of the above image.
 Compare the results and explain any differences.

 2) If you want to work in the Galaxy Image Analysis project, then you should start by playing around with any galaxy images you find on the web and putting them into the SpArcFiRe webpage.
 Once you get the hang of it, you have two choices:

-(A) find an image of NGC5054, or take the one from my paper with Darren Davis (cited on the above web page), and try to find a set of SpArcFiRe parameters that can find the "dim" arm on the right hand side of the image of that galaxy in the above paper.
+(A) find an image of NGC5054, or take the one from my paper with Darren Davis (cited on the above web page), and try to find a set of SpArcFiRe options on the website that can find the "dim" arm on the right hand side of the image of that galaxy in the above paper.